aayush683/git-tutorial/README.md

 # git-tutorial
-This is Git Repository demo
+This is Git Repository demo.